awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-finding-public-parameters.md

 aws ssm describe-parameters --parameter-filters "Key=Name, Option=BeginsWith, Values=/aws/service/ami-amazon-linux-latest"
 ```

-The command returns information like the following example\.
+The command returns information like the following\.
 This example output has been truncated for space\.

 ```
 {